SAP/jenkins-library/documentation/docs/steps/abapEnvironmentCloneGitRepo.md

 ## Example: Cloning a Bring Your Own Git (BYOG) repository

-Since a BYOG repository is an external repository, you must be authenticated to clone it.
+Since a ByoG repository is an external repository, you must be authenticated to clone it.
 For this, the corresponding credentials must be stored in Jenkins as a username and password/token.

 <strong> Store the credentials: </strong> <br>